pinnacle-comp/pinnacle/README.md

 Additionally, if your config crashes, Pinnacle will also start the default Lua config.

 > [!NOTE]
-> If you have not run `eval $(luarocks path --lua-version 5.4)`, Pinnacle will go into an endless loop of
+> If you have not run `eval $(luarocks path --lua-version 5.4)`, Pinnacle will fallback to the
-> starting the default Lua config only for it to crash because it can't find the Lua library.
+> embedded Rust config.

 ### The `metaconfig.toml` file
 A `metaconfig.toml` file must contain the following entries: